-Preliminary data from the first two patients enrolled in our Phase 1/2a clinical trial showed T-cell activation, even in assays which had not been pre-stimulated.
+Preliminary data from the first two patients treated in our Phase 1/2a clinical trial showed activation of neoepitope-specific T cells with tumor killing potential.
+In addition, EVX-02 appeared to be well-tolerated.

-We believe preliminary clinical immune and safety data from the Phase 1/2a trial of EVX-02 together with pre-clinical data from both our DNA-based patient-specific cancer immunotherapies, EVX-02 and EVX-03, support moving into a combined Phase 2b clinical trial for which we intend to submit a regulatory filing in the first half of 2022.
-The ongoing Phase 1/2a clinical trial will continue to recruit patients to generate data until initiation of the Phase 2b clinical trial with EVX-02 in an adjuvant setting in the second quarter of 2022.
+We believe preliminary clinical immune and safety data from the Phase 1/2a trial of EVX-02 together with pre-clinical data from both our DNA-based patient-specific cancer immunotherapies, EVX-02 and EVX-03, support moving into a combined Phase 2b trial for which we intend to submit a regulatory filing in the first half of 2022.
+The ongoing Phase 1/2a trial will continue to recruit patients to generate data until initiation of the Phase 2b trial.